2 juveniles charged in Kansas City Chiefs parade shooting, court says

 "We will continue to work closely with all authorities as the investigation continues," Baker said in a statement.

+Police Chief Stacey Graves said the suspects "hurt innocent people, simultaneously scarring an entire community," according to a statement the police department posted to social media Friday.
+The chief said she was grateful for the charges.

+"We will not relent until everyone who may have played a part in these crimes is apprehended so that they may be punished to the fullest extent of the law," Graves said.

-Investigators believe a dispute between several people led to the chaotic scene that unfolded Wednesday afternoon at the Chiefs' celebration outside Union Station, Police Chief Stacey Graves told reporters Thursday.
+Investigators believe a dispute between several people led to the chaotic scene that unfolded Wednesday afternoon at the Chiefs' celebration outside Union Station, Graves told reporters Thursday.
 Police haven't found any connection to terrorism or homegrown violent extremism, Graves said.

 Graves thanked members of the public Thursday for stopping a person believed to be involved in the shooting in the immediate aftermath of the incident.
 A video from the shooting shows people tackling a person with a gun.